CBT for depression, anxiety counselling in Adelaide, acceptance and commitment therapy ACT

 Sessions are offered in-person for those living in the Adelaide Area or Online if preferred.
 Therapy includes Cognitive Behavioural Therapy CBT, Counselling and Hypnotherapy helping important messages hit home within the subconscious mind, allowing for positive shifts to take place.

-Danielle is dedicated to empowering clients to restore a natural state of calm, balance and wellness within themselves.
+Danielle is dedicated to empowering clients to restore a natural state of calm, balance and wellness within themselves

 By adopting a person centred approach Danielle guides each client on their own highly personal healing journey.

-• In her comfortable and calming treatment room conveniently located in Payneham, South Australia with access to off-street parking.
+Therapy sessions are held in her comfortable and calming treatment room conveniently located in Payneham, South Australia with access to off-street parking.

-• Alternatively clients can choose to have sessions on Zoom in the comfort of their own home.
+Alternatively clients can choose to have sessions on Zoom in the comfort of their own home.